d-morrison/IntroStatActivities/_book/11-A16-paired-theory.md

 ### Color Interference

 In this study pairs of conflicting stimuli, both being inherent aspects of the same symbols, were presented simultaneously (a name of one color printed in the ink of another color—a word stimulus and a color stimulus).
 Seventy college undergraduates were used as subjects in this study.
 Subjects were given a form with 100 names of colors written either in black ink or in ink of another color (i.e. the word purple written in green ink).
 The difference in time for reading the words printed in colors and the same words printed in black is the measure of the interference of color stimuli upon reading words.
 The order in which the forms (black or color) were given was randomized to the subjects.
-Does printing the name of colors in a difference color increase the time it takes to read the words?
+Does printing the name of colors in a different color increase the time it takes to read the words?

 #### Identify the scenario {-}